 Using a Clifton at home water bath we were able to achieve a restaurant quality slow cooked belly pork!

 Preheat the Clifton at home water bath to 65C.
 Prep and trim the belly pork and set aside.
 Finely chop the thyme and rosemary and mix with the oil and a little salt, rub this onto the meat side of the pork and wrap tightly in clingfilm and place into a zip lock bag, try and get as much air out as possible then place into the Clifton at home water bath for 16 hours.

-- Remove the pork from the water bath and place in the fridge for 2-3 hours, if possible place a considerable amount of weight on top as this will help flatten the pork down and give a better finish.
+Remove the pork from the water bath and place in the fridge for 2-3 hours, if possible place a considerable amount of weight on top as this will help flatten the pork down and give a better finish.
 Once chilled remove all the cling film and any excess jelly and herbs.